 It’s loud, like most cheap upright vacuums.
 Since the body is all plastic, it echoes pretty annoyingly.

-Which Vacuum Under $200 is Best for Your Home?
+Which Vacuum Under $200 is Good for Your Home?

 The BISSELL is the best bet for people with mostly carpets in their home.